 Despite those difficulties, we developed an analyzer with a very high precision rate, yet operating with reasonable computational power and time.
-Our main effort was to discover an appropriate abstraction [6, 5] which we did by manual refinement through experimentation of an existing analyzer [3] and can be later adapted by end-users to particular programs through parameterization (Sect.
-7.3 and 8).
+Our main effort was to discover an appropriate abstraction which we did by manual refinement through experimentation of an existing analyzer [5] and can be later adapted by end-users to particular programs through parametrization (Sect.
+6.3 and 7).
 To achieve this, we had to develop two specialized abstract domains (Sect.
-7.2.3 and 7.2.4) and improve an existing domain (Sect.
-7.2.2).
-The question is now whether this intellectual process could have been automated.
+6.2.3 and 6.2.4) and improve an existing domain (Sect.
+6.2.2).